ChrisChinchilla/chrischinchilla.com/_posts/2017/2017-11-07-what-can-musicians-and-programmers-learn-from-eac.markdown

 ---
 title: "What can musicians and programmers learn from each other?
 A conversation with Ryan Blunden"
-kind: podcast
+layout: podcast
 created_at: 2017-11-07 08:06:57 UTC
 author: ""
-categories: Both media podcast
+categories:  media podcast
 tags:
 publication_url: https://anchor.fm/gregarious-mammal
 layout: podcast
 ---